 6. Use Reviews to Improve Your On-Page Ecommerce SEO

 Search engines like Google love fresh and relevant content.
 A steady flow of favorable reviews and ratings that are keyword-rich are permanent website assets.
 Search engines crawl and rank these reviews so that shoppers can find them.
 Google also ranks businesses that respond to reviews higher than those that don’t, as it proves greater credibility.

 Speed matters when it comes to customer service.
 Google recommends a webpage load time under two seconds.
 In fact, half a second is optimum.
 Users visit an average of 5.6 more pages if their load time is under two seconds.
-Moreover, search engines use load times in their algorithm to determine SERP ranking.
+Moreover, search engines use load times in their algorithm to target keywords and determine SERP ranking.
 Thus, even the slightest tweaks can retain leads and increase revenue.

 Together with structured data, on-page optimization helps search engines correctly understand what your eCommerce website is about.
 This encourages a stronger relevancy signal and a higher ranking.
 Known as schema markup, structured data is often referred to as the “language of search engines” because it helps them contextualize and match website content to relevant search queries.
 The more organized your data, the easier it is for search engines to crawl.

 Improve your On-Page SEO for Ecommerce with Experts at Comrade!

 While the application of on-page SEO requires technical know-how, eCommerce SEO services, like the name entails, are geared towards making an eCommerce website rank as high as possible on SERPs.
 It requires strategy and time but ultimately, delivers results when correctly executed.
 If you need help with ecommerce on-page SEO Comrade Digital Marketing Agency experts are always ready to help.
 You can always get in touch with us by calling us on (312) 265-0580 or via the Contact Us page.